Knirl/simple-IaC-CI-CD-pipline/README.md

 # simple-IaC-CI-CD-pipline
-A simple project where I create a basic AWS architecture using terraform then integrating a CI/CD pipeline for automation.
+A simple project where I create a basic AWS architecture using terraform then integrating a CI/CD pipeline for automation using AWS developer tools AWS CodeBuild & AWS Pipeline.